NickDimarzo/Assignment-Architectural-Decisions/ADRs/Backend-Language-ADR.md

 2. Other Backend Languages: Provide alternative options but may have different performance characteristics and potentially require additional learning and development effort.

 ### Argument
+Using Node.js as the backend language aligns with the retail company's requirements and constraints.
+It offers a scalable and performant solution for handling concurrent API requests.
+The team's existing expertise in JavaScript will also facilitate development, and the extensive ecosystem of Node.js libraries and frameworks will support rapid development and integration with other system components.

 ### Implications
 1. Leveraging Node.js will allow for efficient server-side logic and API development.